ronaldkonjer/java-design-patterns/01.Documentation/PatternDefinitions.md

 * Program to an interface, not implementations
 * Strive for loosely coupled designs between objects that interact
 * Classes should be open for extension but closed for modification
 * Depend on abstractions.
-Do not depend on concrete classes.
+Do not depend on concrete classes
+* Only talk to your friends

 ## Object Oriented Basics

 * Abstraction
 * Encapsulation
 * Polymorphism
-* Inheritence.
+* Inheritence

 # Creational Patterns
 ---